-In view of the above discussions, an important question in both theory and practice is to determine the expected signature for more general classes of stochastic processes.
-In \cite{ni2012expected}, Lyons and the second named author proposed a PDE (partial differential equation) approach to the study of expected signature.
-More specifically, the authors derived a graded or recursive PDE system to characterise the expected signature of time-homogeneous diffusion processes up to some fixed time.
-The expected signature $\Phi$ maps spacetime $[0,T] \times \R^d$ to the tensor algebra space $\tens$, and for each $n \in \mathbb{N}_{\geq 2}$, the $n^{\text{th}}$-level truncation $\Phi_n$ of the expected signature satisfies a parabolic PDE system in terms of $\Phi_{n-1}$ and $\Phi_{n-2}$.
+An important question in both theory and practice is to determine the expected signature of stochastic processes.
+Lyons--Ni \cite{ni2012expected} proposed a PDE approach to the expected signature: an infinite, recursive PDE system characterising the expected signature $\Phi$ of time-homogeneous diffusion processes has been derived.
+As a mapping $\Phi:[0,T] \times \R^d\to\tens$, the tensor algebra, and for each $n \in \mathbb{N}_{\geq 2}$ its $n^{\text{th}}$-level truncation $\Phi_n$ satisfies a parabolic PDE system in terms of $\Phi_{n-1}$ and $\Phi_{n-2}$.
 See \S\ref{sec: prelim} below for details.
-This PDE approach has been applied to the analysis of the expected signature of Brownian motion up to the first exit time from a bounded domain (\emph{cf.} \cite{lyons2015expected, ours, bdmn}).
-Also, Boedihardjo--Papavasiliou--Qian \cite{BPQ_2013} considered the centred Gaussian process with strictly smooth kernel and derived an explicit formula for the expected signature in terms of the kernel function.
+This PDE approach has been applied to the analysis of the expected signature of Brownian motion up to the first exit time (\emph{cf.} \cite{lyons2015expected, ours, bdmn}).